-- The proposal is to develop a wind farm of up to nine turbines as an extension to the existing, operational Lochluichart and Corriemoillie Wind Farms. - The development would be located to the north of the operational wind farms. - The proposed turbines would have a maximum tip height of up to 150m when one of the blades is in a vertical position. - Nine wind turbines of this size could have an installed generating capacity of up to 36 megawatts (MW).
+- The proposal is to develop a wind farm of up to nine turbines as an extension to the existing, operational Lochluichart and Corriemoillie Wind Farms. - The development would be located to the north of the operational wind farms. - The proposed turbines would have a maximum tip height of up to 150m when one of the blades is in a vertical position. - Nine wind turbines of this size could have an installed generating capacity of up to 32.4 megawatts (MW).
 At present there are various different turbine models that suit this site.
-New and updated models matching the proposed dimensions will also be considered. - Following the flooding in August last year, and in co-operation with Loch Luichart Estate, all turbines and infrastructure have been sited in a way which avoids increasing flood risk.
+New and updated models matching the proposed dimensions will also be considered.